BBVA/kapow/spec/README.md

   thousand lines of C** *Master Foo*

+### Why not CGI?

+TODO: Small explanation and example.

 ## What?

 We named it Kapow!.
 It is pronounceable, short and meaningless... like every